naptics/vue-collection/README.md

 ## Project Setup 🚧

-This section shows how to create a new Vue project with the recommended tech-stack to be ready to install Vue-Collection afterwards.
+This section shows how to create a new Vue project with the recommended tech-stack to be ready to install Vue Collection afterwards.

 1. Create a new vue-project with `npm init vue@latest`.
 Add at least typescript, jsx, vue-router, eslint and prettier.
 2. Remove boilerplate code.